pwittchen/git-aged-branches/README.md

 =================
 shows git branches of defined repository with age of their last commit

-it works on Mac OS X, Linux and can be helpful while investigating old Git branches to delete
+it works on Mac OS X, Linux and can be helpful while investigating old git branches to delete

 Usage
 -----